-There are multiple oral health problems that can arise when we feel stressed.
-We want to remind our patients of the symptoms that accompany stress so that they can receive appropriate care in our office.
-Dr. Byron Desbordes is a Baltimore, Maryland dentist that is dedicated to helping patients know their symptoms and get comfortable and comprehensive treatment.
+There are several oral health problems that can occur when we feel under stress.
+We want to remind our patients of the symptoms that accompany stress so that they can receive the right dental care in our office.
+Dr. Byron Desbordes is a Baltimore, Maryland dentist that wants to help his patients know their symptoms so they can receive comfortable and comprehensive treatment.
 Learn as we go more in-depth with each symptom and their links to oral health:

 Jaw Pain and Dysfunction

 Common symptoms of TMJ disorders may occur under stress.
 Patients with temporomandibular joint disorders may hear their jaw pop or click or can have trouble opening and closing their mouths.
 If you notice yourself clenching your teeth throughout the day, try to relax your jaw.
 Bite misalignment may also cause jaw dysfunction but can be treated with orthodontics.
 In severe cases, TMJ can lead to issues with speaking or eating.